fledge-iot/fledge/docs/91_version_history.rst

        - The OMF north plugin has been updated to make an additional test for the server hostname when it is configured.
 This will give clearer feedback in the error log if a bad hostname is entered or the hostname can not be resolved.
 This will also confirm that IP addresses entered are in the correct format.
        - Some enhancements have been made to the OMF north plugin to improve the performance when there are large numbers of distinct assets to send to the PI Server.
        - There have been improvements to the OMF north plugin to prevent an issue that could cause the plugin to stop sending data if the type of an individual datapoint changed repeatedly between integer and floating point values.
 The logging of the plugin has also been improved, with clearer messages and less repetition of error conditions that persist for long periods.
-       - Support for multiple data centers for OSIsoft Cloud Services (OCS) has been added in OMF north plugin.
+       - Support for multiple data centers for OSIsoft Cloud Services (OCS) has been added in the OMF north plugin.
 OCS is hosted in the US-West and EU-West regions.
        - When processing data updates from the PI Server at high rates, the PI Server Update Manager queue might overflow.
 This is caused by the PI Server not retrieving data updates until all registrations were complete.
 To address this, the PI Server South plugin has been updated to interleave registration and retrieval of data updates so that data retrieval begins immediately.
        - Macro substitution has been added to the OMFHint filter allowing the contents of datapoints and metadata to be incorporated into the values of the OMF Hint, for example in the Asset Framework location can now include data read from the data source in the location.
        - The asset filter has been updated to allow it to split assets into multiple assets, with the different data points in the original asset being assigned to one or more of the new assets created.